-In the past year, Async Labs has grown from 4 people to 14.
+In the last few years, Async Labs has grown from 4 people to 25.
 It’s great to see such an enormous growth of our team, but this sudden expansion brought some problems with it:

 #our processes weren’t scalable

-#our tasks and schedules were ad hoc organised and other similar issue
+#our tasks and schedules were ad hoc organized and other similar issue

 So we found ourselves in a situation where we had to introduce finite standards for our company (for the time being, at least).

-I come from an engineering background, having completed Master of Science in Computing at Faculty of Electrical Engineering and Computing.
-I also started working early on in my field, getting the much needed experience in the real world.
+I come from an engineering background, having completed a Master of Science in Computing at the Faculty of Electrical Engineering and Computing.
+I also started working early on in my field, getting the much-needed experience in the real world.

 Here’s a graph of the engineering process:

-So, having that experience, when we started talking about standardisation, I found myself (again) in this flow.
+So, having that experience, when we started talking about standardisation in development, I found myself (again) in this flow.

-First thing we had to do was properly define what our major pain points were.
+The first thing we had to do was properly define what our major pain points were.
 As in development, this is the entry point to the task definition.
-We had had a couple of retrospectives previously, so most of the technical problems had already been written out: we had to define our GitFlow, backend and frontend standards and guidelines, automate some things and clean up legacy.
+We had had a couple of retrospectives previously, so most of the technical problems had already been written out: we had to define our GitFlow, backend, and frontend standards and guidelines, automate some things and clean up the legacy.

 A small digression…

-This brought to us a fair advantage of seeing what other companies are doing to be successful, and not just from the external viewpoint, but from the actual gutters and real experiences.
+This brought us a fair advantage of seeing what other companies are doing to be successful, not just from the external viewpoint, but from the actual gutters and real experiences.

 Ok, back to the main topic.